MhmRhm/asio-recipes/benchmark/README.md

 | Qt server (threads per client) | Qt client       | 106,598.7 | 117,003.9   |
 | Qt server (thread pool)        | Asio client     | 216,184.2 | 267,041.5   |
 | Qt server (thread pool)        | Qt client       | 109,924.4 | 115,258.7   |

+## Closing Thoughts

+Designing both the client and server sides of an application comes with many challenges, and even a clean, well-structured design does not guarantee good performance.
+The main lesson is that performance is something you discover through experimentation, not something you can assume.

+As the benchmark results showed, different operating systems behave differently, and even two very similar concurrent Qt TCP server designs can diverge in performance.
+We also saw how a single socket option can significantly change throughput and latency.
+Factors such as data volume, latency requirements, and the number of concurrent clients all influence what “optimal” really means.

+Ultimately, you cannot know whether you’re getting the best performance from your hardware unless you benchmark different approaches in a controlled environment—free from outside interference—so that every candidate can be evaluated fairly and accurately.